Those new covid measures Biden announced? Europe’s been doing that and more for a while.

 The Biden administration is encouraging all adults vaccinated against the coronavirus more than six months ago to get a booster shot.
 And it is launching a public health campaign especially targeting seniors.

 Other countries with the luxury of good vaccine supplies, though, have begun to introduce strict limits on what it means to be fully vaccinated.
 In Israel, vaccine certification expires after six months without a booster.
 The European Commission recommended last week that E.U. countries invalidate vaccination certificates after nine months, meaning that without a booster, it would be hard for people to travel and, in some countries, enter restaurants and other public gathering places.
-Austria is among those that have already adopted a 9-month rule.
+Austria is among those that have already adopted a nine-month rule.

 Masks

-The Biden administration’s announcement did not include many changes to federal masking rules, but it did extend current requirements that people wear masks on airplanes, public transportation and trains through March 18 and doubled the minimum fine for noncompliance to $500.
+The Biden administration’s announcement did not include many changes to federal masking rules, but it did extend requirements that people wear masks on airplanes, public transportation and trains through March 18 and doubled the minimum fine for noncompliance to $500.
 This transportation masking requirement was originally set to lapse in January.

-Masks rules vary widely from country to country at this point in the pandemic.
+Mask rules vary widely from country to country at this point in the pandemic.
 But requirements for masks on public transportation are pretty standard in much of the world.
 That’s true in much of Europe and Asia.

 Some countries concerned about rising infection rates have also reimposed broader mask mandates.
 And in many cases, that’s on top of a requirement that people show proof of vaccination, covid recovery or a recent negative test to enter public gathering places.
 France, for instance, reinstated a requirement for masks in theaters and other cultural venues last week.
 France also requires a health pass for access to schools, restaurants, shops, trains and planes.